minhoheo/minhoheo.github.io/getting_involved.md

     </p>
 	<ul class="margin-left-list">
 		<li>
-		A strong interest and passion in research topics including robot learning, reinforcement learning, reasoning, and decision-making.
+		A strong interest and passion in research topics including robot learning, reinforcement learning, logically-reasoning AI, and decision-making system.
 		</li>
 		<li>
-		Understanding of introductory course or a more advanced course in machine learning, reinforcement learning, or related fields.
+		Understanding of introductory courses or more advanced courses in machine learning, reinforcement learning, or any other related fields.
 		</li>
 		<li>
 		Experience in machine learning frameworks, such as PyTorch, TensorFlow, Jax, etc.